 Best Lifetime Cloud Storage Summary

-Despite there being only a relatively small number of providers offering lifetime cloud storage plans in general, as cloud storage users we do still have several really good options available when selecting such a service including my top 3 picks of Internxt, pCloud and IceDrive as are mentioned in this guide just above.
+Despite there being only a relatively small number of providers offering lifetime cloud storage plans, as cloud storage users we do still have several really good options available.
+Options currently available come from some very highly rated providers including my top three picks of Internxt, pCloud and IceDrive as are mentioned in this guide just above.

-Whilst the headline pricing for the lifetime cloud service itself might initially seem like the most important factor when it comes to selecting such plans, I would urge anyone seeking such a lifetime service to try and look beyond this initial pricing figure and be sure that the provider chosen meets most (or ideally all) of you other cloud storage requirements.
-This means providing enough storage to last at least several years into the future, the provision of all necessary cloud storage functionality such as file sharing and folder synchronisation, zero-knowledge encryption, provision of good desktop software (which works well on your own devices) plus the option to use good smartphone apps as well.
+Whilst the headline pricing for the lifetime cloud service itself might initially seem like the most important factor, I would urge anyone seeking such a lifetime cloud storage service to try and look beyond this initial figure and to be sure that the provider chosen meets most (or ideally all) of you other cloud storage requirements.
+This means providing enough cloud storage to last at least several years of use into the future, the provision of all necessary cloud storage functionality including file sharing and folder synchronisation, zero-knowledge encryption, good desktop software plus the use of good smartphone apps as well.

-NB – All of the lifetime cloud storage providers found in this guide also feature an allocation of free cloud storage as well.
-As such, I would recommend signing up for a free account and testing out any potential cloud storage service and ensuring it meets your needs first before considering upgrading to a lifetime plan when applicable to do so.
+NB – All of the lifetime cloud storage providers featured in this guide also feature an allocation of free cloud storage as well.
+As such, I would recommend signing up for a free account and testing out any potential cloud storage service and ensuring it meets your needs first before considering upgrading to a lifetime plan.

-Overall, lifetime cloud storage plans can be a great investment both from a financial point of view as well as form the point of view of never having to worry about losing cloud data due to factors such as missing subscription payments and the like as well.
-They key to getting the best lifetime cloud storage is to try multiple options out first and ensure that you find a service which works for you and your own cloud storage needs before committing to a lifetime plan.
+Overall, lifetime cloud storage plans can be a great investment both from a financial point of view as well as from the point of view of never having to worry about losing data due to factors such as missed subscription payments and the like.
+They key to getting the best lifetime cloud storage deal is to try multiple options out first and ensure that you find a service which works well for you and your own requirements before committing to a lifetime payment.